GET YOUR FREE HR STRATEGY SESSION

-My first job in HR used a heck of a lot of paper and even more time filing it all away.
+My first job in HR required a heck of a lot of filling out paper forms, and even more time filing them all away.
 There was a form for everything.
 Each one triggered a chain reaction of manual events, which usually included personally escorting the document all over for various signatures.
-Is this sounding familiar to you too?

 Thankfully, over the past 20 years, there has been no aspect of human resources untouched by advancements in technology.
-Annual benefit elections are made with a few mouse-clicks instead of pages of enrollment forms.
-Candidates submit applications directly online, and now as a result of the COVID-19 pandemic, interviewing best practices were forced to change on the drop of a dime.
+Annual benefit elections are made with a few mouse clicks instead of pages of enrollment forms.
+Candidates submit applications directly online, and Artificial Intelligence promises to automate the most tedious HR processes.

 Getting Started with Your HR Software Technology Research

 There are so many new and innovative human capital management software solutions available today to add to your arsenal.
-With a seemingly endless list of HR technology vendors, how do you decipher the options available to what you really need?
+With a seemingly endless list of HR technology vendors, how do you identify the platform that will streamline your workflows, empower your HR professionals, and drive employee satisfaction?

 Part of my role as an HR Consultant for Helios HR is to help our clients navigate the best HR technology for their business through system selection, implementation and optimization.
 After being in the industry for a couple of decades and going through this process on more occasions than I care to count, I’ve become a bit of a subject matter expert on the topic.